-This vegetation type occurs on moderately fertile soils in high rainfall areas, and is subject to some level of weed invasion, particularly Lantana, and to a lesser extent Privet and other weeds that grow well in temperate environments.
-The vegetation is common on flatter areas of the Springbrook plateau and is subject to clearing and disturbance from fire.
-It responds best to low frequency, moderate intensity fires.
+This vegetation type occurs on moderately fertile soils in high rainfall areas, and is subsequently subject to some level of weed invasion, particularly Lantana, and to a lesser extent Privet and other weeds that grow well in temperate environments.
+The vegetation is common on flatter areas of the Springbrook plateau and is therefore subject to clearing and disturbance from fire.
 Weed and fire management are key to the healthy management of this vegetation type.